rcorbish/node-algos/Graphs.md

 This is an example of finding the shortest path.
-It can be used as an example of dynamic node creation and defining the shortest path heuristic (for A*) The console shows the route taken - so you can see the algorithm working
+It can be used as an example of dynamic node creation and defining the shortest path heuristic (for A*) The console shows the route taken - so you can see the algorithm working.

 ```
 var algos = require( '../Algos/lib/algos' ) ;